miker2/FCND-Motion-Planning/WRITEUP.md

 that we have been developing and using in the Planning unit of this nanodegree program.
 The script includes the following functions/classes:

-##### A. create_grid
+  1. `create_grid`

-This is the method we have been using to generate a discretized grid based on the obstacles described by `colliders.csv`.
+    The method we have been using to generate a discretized grid based on the obstacles described by `colliders.csv`.

-##### B. Action
+  2. `Action`

-This is the class that has been used by the A* algorithm to describe all possible actions that will produce a new state from a current state.
+    The class that has been used by the A* algorithm to describe all possible actions that will produce a new state from a current state.
 This class also provides the cost associated with that action.

-##### C. valid_actions
+  3. `valid_actions`
     This method prunes the list of all possible actions down to a list of valid actions based on the configuration space (map extents and obstacle locations).

-##### D. a_star
+  4. `a_star`

-This is the basic A* algorithm suited to planning a path through a grid based 2D configuration space.
+    Basic A* algorithm suited to planning a path through a grid based 2D configuration space.

-##### E. hueristic
+  5. `heuristic`

-This method provides the estimated cost from a state to a goal position.
-The hueristic used here is euclidian distance.
+    Provides the estimated cost from a state to a goal position.
+The heuristic used here is euclidian distance.

 ### Implementing The Path Planning Algorithm